Adubbz/mymcplusplus/README.md

 Changes that have been made from the original code include the following:

-* Ported to Python 3 and wxPython Phoenix
-* Replaced the natively implemented 3D icon renderer with a cross-platform solution using OpenGL 3.2 Core
-* Added support for importing PSV files (as created by the PlayStation 3)
+* Added support for MemCard PRO2 .mc2 files
-* Added a py.test based test suite
-* Many other small refactorings...
+* Usability improvements
+* Various bug fixes

 Please note that mymc++ is released under the **GPLv3, not Public Domain**!